How to get to Amsterdam

-Amsterdam is one of Europe’s top destinations and can be reached easily by air, land or even sea.
-Cheap flights from within Europe and direct flights from outside Europe are readily available, serving Amsterdam airport Schiphol - Europe’s fourth largest and located just a few kilometers from the city center.
+Amsterdam is one of Europe’s top destinations.
+Travelling to Amsterdam is usually quite easy, as it can be reached by air, land and even sea.
+Cheap flights from within Europe and direct flights from outside Europe are readily available, serving Amsterdam Airport Schiphol - Europe’s fourth largest airport, which is located just a few kilometres from the city centre.

 Transport From Amsterdam Airport

 A direct link railway line connects Schiphol International Airport with Amsterdam Central Station, and is the fastest and most convenient form of transport to the city centre.
 Trains run every 10 minutes from Platforms 1 and 2 in the main arrival plaza (see the airport train schedule).